 A JMS provider must never deliver a second copy of an acknowledged message.

 When a client uses the AUTO_ACKNOWLEDGE mode, it is not in direct control of message acknowledgment.
 Since such clients cannot know for certain if a particular message has been acknowledged, they must be prepared for redelivery of the last consumed message.
 This can be caused by the client completing its work just prior to a failure that prevents the message acknowledgment from occurring.
 Only a session’s last consumed message is subject to this ambiguity.
-The JMSRedelivered message header field will be set for a message redelivered under these circumstances.
+The JMSRedelivered message header field will be set for a message redelivered under these circumstances, and the JMSXDeliveryCount property will be incremented.

 Duplicate production of messages